-Use the function NestList[] (instead of the Nest[] used in Exercise 1) to produce a 12x30 matrix, called responses whose rows are the responses or state vectors for each of 12 sequence of iterations or states in Exercise 1.
-Although we can't view the dynamical trajectory in state space of a 30 dimensional state vector (30 neurons), you can extract the activities at each of the twelve states of just 2 neurons at locations 15, and 16.
+Use the function NestList[] (instead of the Nest[] used in Exercise 1) to produce a 12x30 matrix, called responses whose rows are the responses or state vectors for each of iteration states in Exercise 1.
+Although we can't view the dynamical trajectory in state space of a 30 dimensional state vector (30 neurons), you can extract the activities at each of the states of just 2 neurons at locations (say, at 11, and 12).
 Do this using the matrix extraction rule which produces submatrix from matrix m:

-submatrix = m[[ Range[rowi, rowj], Range[columni,columnj] ]];
+submatrix = m[[ Range[rowi, rowj], Range[columni, columnj] ]];

-Then use ListPlot to plot the twelve points.
+Then use ListPlot to plot the 2D part of the state vector (i.e. values at locations 11 and 12) for each state (each iteration).
 Do not use PlotJoined->True, but do use PlotRange, and AxesOrigin to present the state vector evolution clearly.